Hildebrandslied: Origins

 The poet of the Hildebrandslied has to explain how father and son could fail to know each other.
 To do so, he has set the encounter against the background of the Dietrich legend based on the life of Theodoric the Great, an important subject in Germanic heroic legend.

-Historically, Theodoric invaded Italy in 489, defeated and killed the ruling King of Italy, Odoacer, to establish his own Ostrogothic Kingdom.
+Historically, Theodoric invaded Italy in AD 489, defeated and killed the ruling King of Italy, Odoacer, to establish his own Ostrogothic Kingdom.
 Theodoric ruled from 493 to 526, but the kingdom was destroyed by the Eastern Emperor Justinian I in 553, and thereafter the invading Lombards seized control of Northern Italy.
 By this time the story of Theodoric's conflict with Odoacer had been recast, contrary to historical fact, as a tale of Theodoric's return from exile, thus justifying his war on Odoacer as an act of revenge rather than an unprovoked attack.

 In the Dietrich legend, Hildebrand is a senior warrior in Theodoric's army (in the Nibelungenlied he is specifically Dietrich's armourer).
 However, there is no evidence of a historical Hildebrand, and since names in -brand are overwhelmingly Lombard rather than Gothic, it seems certain that the tale of Hildebrand and Hadubrand was first linked with the legend of Theodoric's exile by a Lombard rather than a Gothic poet.
 However, attention has been drawn to the fact that one of Theodoric's' generals bore the nickname Ibba.
 While this could not have been a nickname for Hildebrand among the Goths, it might have been so interpreted later among the Lombards.

 In the later re-tellings of the Dietrich legend, Theodoric is driven into exile not by Odoacer but by Ermanaric (in historical fact a 4th century King of the Goths), which suggests that the earliest version of the Hildebrandslied was created when the legend still had some loose connection to the historical fact of the conflict with Odoacer.
 This first version of the story would probably have been composed some time in the 7th century, though it is impossible to tell how close it is in form to the surviving version.